nam170201/introduction-to-python-for-computational-science-and-engineering/book/03-data-types-structures.md

 a
 ```

-although it is good practice to include the paranthesis where it helps to show that tuple is defined.
+although it is good practice to include the parenthesis where it helps to show that tuple is defined.

 Tuples can also be used to make two assignments at the same time: